cfchou/go-gentle/README.md

 ## Stream, Handler and back-pressure
-Stream and Handler are our fundamental abstractions to achieve back-pressure.
+__Stream__ and __Handler__ are our fundamental abstractions to achieve back-pressure.
-Stream has one method Get() that emits Message.
-Handler has one method Handle() that transforms a given Message.
-The helper NewMappedStream() creates a MappedStream whose Get() emits a Message transformed by a Handler from a given Stream.
+Stream has one method __Get()__ that emits Message.
+Handler has another method __Handle()__ that transforms a given Message.
+The helper [NewMappedStream()](https://godoc.org/github.com/cfchou/go-gentle/service#NewMappedStream) creates a MappedStream whose Get() emits a Message transformed by a Handler from a given Stream.

 ## Resiliency
 Besides back-pressure, resiliency patterns are indispensable in distributed systems as external services are not reliable at all time.
-Such patterns come to useful oftentimes include rate limiting, retry, circuit-breaker and bulkhead.
+Some of the patterns come to useful include __rate limiting, retry/back-off, circuit-breaker and bulkhead__.
+Each of our implementations of Stream and Handler features one resiliency pattern.

 ## Composability
-Users define their own Stream/Handler and compose them with our resilient implementations.
+_Users define their own Stream/Handler and compose them with our resilient counterpart_.

-Each implementations of Stream and Handler features one resiliency pattern.
-Nevertheless, they are free to mix with each other to form an ad-hoc, combined resiliency.
+Each of our implementations of Stream and Handler features one resiliency pattern.
+Nevertheless, _they are free to mix with each other to form an ad-hoc, combined resiliency_.
 For example:
 ```
 func compose(name string, userDefinedStream Stream, userDefinedHandler Handler) Stream {
 	upstream := NewRetryStream(name,